MuhammadAly11/learncpp/README.md

 ### Bugs in project 3 (AskMe) to solve

-1. - [ ] doesn't keep largest question number
+- [x] doesn't keep largest question number
-1. - [ ] append answers in the file instead of replacing them
+- [x] append answers in the file instead of replacing them